aroberge/friendly-traceback-docs/docs/source/syntax_tracebacks_en_3.8.rst

     -->2: x = (1, 2, 3]
                       ^

-    My best guess:
+    Likely cause based on the information given by Python:
         Python gave us the following informative message about the possible cause of the error:

             closing parenthesis ']' does not match opening parenthesis '('

-        However, I do not recognize this information and I have to guess what went wrong, but I might guess incorrectly.
+        However, I do not recognize this information and I have to guess what caused the problem, but I might be wrong.

         The closing square bracket ']' on line 2 does not match the opening parenthesis '(' on line 2.